-Last week, on the Work Feels Good Resources page, I uploaded a free, 13-page guide that provides a unique perspective on meaningful work.
+Last week, on the Work Feels Good Resources page, I uploaded a free, 13-page ebook that provides a unique perspective on meaningful work.
 It includes research and ideas about the world of work from leading experts.
 Although we all follow our own path toward meaningful work, we encounter many of the same barriers.

 One path toward meaningful work